 Alliance finances took a hit with the peace deal, as it meant the loss of our 2 Hafnium moons.
 However, with good fortune and a smattering of help from PerfectWing, I have managed to finalize a deal between EPA and the Golden Guard for two contracts and possibly more to follow(details coming soon).
 At this moment, we have a strong budget for the rest of the month at 3 billion ISK for the SRP, and the fuel bills already sorted for this month.

 If anyone hasn't noticed, the POS in GN7-XY has been removed(380M ISK a month for an almost unused POS isn't worth it).
+Please use the POSes that multiple other corps have in GN7-XY as safe spots.

 Details of the Deal with Blood Siphon

-Blood Siphon has offered us administration rights for all the moons he takes in the Derelik region.
+Derelik region.
 The numbers have not been confirmed yet as he has just started his campaign.
 Any and all support is to be given to the Golden Guard as they have offered us a very lucrative contract which should quickly fill our alliance coffers(he wants your capitals).
+The Golden Guard is Provibloc's capital strike group, which is hoping to get into some action in the following months.
+Blood Siphon is the head of the Golden Guard.

 The motivational part